ahaz314/ahaz314/README.md

 - 👋 Hi, I’m @ahaz314
 - 👀 I’m interested in STL Cardinals, Blues Hockey
-- 🌱 I’m currently learning Html,css
+- 🌱 I’m currently learning Html,CSS, and JavaStrip.
 - 💞️ I’m looking to collaborate on any thing coding.
 - 📫 How to reach me @ ahazlett314@gmail.com